material-motion-archive/runtime-android/README.md

 ### Building the sample

-Run `./gradlew installDebug` from the project root.
+Run `gradle installDebug` from the project root.

 ## License